 Bilateral economic relations with Eastern Europe and Central Asia

-The region Eastern Europe and Central Asia comprises the Russian Federation (RF), the six Eastern Partnership states Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine, and the five Central Asian states Kazakhstan, the Kyrgyz Republic, Uzbekistan, Turkmenistan and Tajikistan.
+The region Eastern Europe and Central Asia comprises the Russian Federation, the six Eastern Partnership states Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine, and the five Central Asian states Kazakhstan, the Kyrgyz Republic, Uzbekistan, Turkmenistan and Tajikistan.
 EU Association and Free Trade Agreements are in force with three of these states - Ukraine, Moldova and Georgia.
+Ukraine and Moldova have been candidates for EU accession since June, 2022, and the opening of accession negotiations with Ukraine and Moldova was decided by the European Council in December, 2023, when Georgia was given an accession perspective as well.
 Five states belong to the Eurasian Economic Union EEU - the Russian Federation, Belarus, Kazakhstan, Armenia and the Kyrgyz Republic.

-Since 25 February, 2022, several packages of restrictive measures have been imposed in reaction to the illegal recognition of the two Eastern Ukrainian self-professed “republics” of Donetsk and Luhansk and the subsequent war of aggression of Russia against Ukraine.
-They comprise, inter alia, individual restrictive measures (asset freezes and travel restrictions) against a number of people and entities as well as extensive economic and finance sanctions.
+Since 25 February, 2022, several packages of restrictive measures have been imposed in reaction to the war of aggression of Russia against Ukraine.
+They comprise, inter alia, individual restrictive measures (asset freezes and travel restrictions) against an additional considerable number of people and entities as well as extensive economic and finance sanctions.

 Sanctions have been imposed against Belarus in the wake of 2020 presidential elections and have since been expanded because of Belarus’ role in Russia’s invasion of Ukraine.